jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 ## Overview

 This tutorial explores the relationship and management of [DataObjects](/topics/datamodel#relations).
-It builds on the [second tutorial](2-extending-a-basic-site) where we learnt how to define additional fields on our models, and attach images to them.
+It builds on the ["Extending a basic site" tutorial](2-extending-a-basic-site) where we learnt how to define additional fields on our models, and attach images to them.

 ## What are we working towards?